F L E M I S H P A P E R S

 The Latin mottoes are painted in black Roman capitals on the wood-grain papers.
 The mottoes seem to have been chosen to suit the space they were intended to fill.
 SIC / TRANSIT / GLORIA MVNDI, for example is particularly well suited to the main lid of a harpsichord which is narrow at the top and wide at the bottom, and needs words whose length is in proportion to the space available.
 Virginal lids, on the other hand, usually have 4-word mottoes with words each of roughly the same number of letters.
 Short 3-word mottoes such as ACTA VIRVM PROBANT are used for harpsichord keywell flaps, and longer 4- and 5- word mottoes are used on virginal keywell flaps.
 When the mottoes did not quite match the space they were required to fill, extra 'bubbles', 'stars', arabesques or other ornaments were used to fill up any left-over space.
 The spaces around the mottoes were often filled with motifs similar to those on the soundboard in many Andreas Ruckers lids and lid flaps.

-The line mottoes used on authentic Ruckers instruments are the following.
+The line mottoes used on authentic Ruckers instruments, including many other Flemish makers, are the following.
 These do not, of course, include unusual mottoes which have been added to genuine Ruckers instruments by later restorers.
 Those words in parenthesis are variants and are only sometimes present.